thisHermit/nlp_project/README.md

-# DNLP SS24 Final Project - Multitask BERT
+# DNLP SS24 Final Project

 This is the starting code for the default final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
-You can find the handout [here](https://1drv.ms/b/s!AkgwFZyClZ_qk718ObYhi8tF4cjSSQ?e=3gECnf)
+You can find the handout [here](https://docs.google.com/document/d/1pZiPDbcUVhU9ODeMUI_lXZKQWSsxr7GO/edit?usp=sharing&ouid=112211987267179322743&rtpof=true&sd=true)

 In this project, you will implement some important components of the BERT model to better understanding its architecture.
 You will then use the embeddings produced by your BERT model on three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.